 This tells you that the majority of seniors “want” to stay in their homes and they expect to do so.

-But the reality is that a percentage of them will not be able to due to medical complications, lack of funding, life situations, etc.
+But the reality is that a number of seniors will not be able to due to declining physical health, medical complications, lack of social support, lack of funding, life situations, etc.

 If they are living alone and need assistance for any number of tasks and they are either unable to get help from others or to pay for help, then aging in place will become almost impossible.

-If you have a senior who wants to age in place, an alternative to them living alone is to have them live with you.
+If you have a senior who wants to age in place, a viable option for them living alone is to have them live with you.
 But this can be a problem, because of the need for more space to accommodate another person in the home or because your relationship is better when you have some time away from each other.

-In these case, a tiny home can give you both a bit more space and privacy, while allowing you to be right across the yard (or driveway) from your loved one.
+In these cases, a tiny home can give you both a bit more space and privacy, while allowing you to be right across the yard (or driveway) from your loved one.

 Tiny homes offer peace of mind because of the perks that come with them, such as: